Apply for Federal Loans

 Applying for a Private Student Loan

-Private student loans are non-federal loans, made by a lender such as a bank, credit union, state agency, or a school.
+Private student loans are non-federal loans made by a lender such as a bank, credit union, state agency, or school.
 To apply for a private loan to attend PCC, please follow these steps:

 - Review Types of Aid at U.S. Department of Education Federal Aid.
 This explains the difference between Federal and Private Loans.

 - Complete Financial Aid File.
 Complete your financial aid file, which includes the FAFSA and all required follow-up paperwork.
 Our school code is 004062.

 - Apply.
 Choose a lender or bank to apply for a Private Education Loan.
 PCC does not offer a preferred lender list for private loans.
 Students may check with their bank or research private loans on the Web.
 We strongly encourage students to borrow Federal loans first as they offer better benefits and interest rates.
 Interest rates on private loans are usually significantly higher than on Federal loans.